 Linux Administrator Overview

-While it is no more difficult to learn then other operating system are, it is likely to seem very strange even to the experienced administrator of other systems.
-In addition, the sophistication of a number of parts of the Red Hat distribution has increased by an order of magnitude, so even an experienced Linux administrator is likely to find much that is new and unfamiliar.
+- While it is no more difficult to learn than other operating systems is, it is likely to seem very strange even to the experienced administrator of other systems.
+In addition, the sophistication of the number of parts of the Red Hat distribution has increased by an order of magnitude, so even an experienced Linux administrator is likely to find much that is new and unfamiliar.

 Installing and Configuring Linux Servers

 - When you hear the word server to describe a computer, you probably think of a computer that offers some type of service to clients.
 The server may provide file or printer sharing, file transfer protocol (FTP) or web access, or email- processing tasks.
 Don’t think of a server as a standalone workstation, think of it as a computer that specifically performs these services for many users.

 - In the Linux world, the word server has a broader meaning than what you might be used to.
 For instance, the standard Red Hat graphical user interface (GUI) requires a graphical layer called XFree86.
 This is a server.
 It runs even on a standalone machine with one user account.
 It must be configured.
 (Fortunately, Red Hat has made this a simple and painless part of the installation on all but the most obscure combinations of video card and monitor; gone are the days of anguish as you configure a graphical desktop.)